thomas-roos/aws-greengrass-lite/docs/spec/executable/ggdeploymentd.md

   for Jobs deployments, the deployment service will download the large configuration from the cloud.
 - The deployment may be cancelled during certain phases of deployment handling.
+- The deployment service may implement additional IPC commands:
+  GetLocalDeploymentStatus, ListLocalDeployments, SubscribeToComponentUpdates,
+  DeferComponentUpdate, SubscribeToValidateConfigurationUpdates, and
+  SendConfigurationValidityReport.
+- As part of some of the above IPC commands, the deployment service may allow components to defer a deployment or validate configuration changes as part of deployment processing.

 ## Core Bus API